can-zanat/golang-service-template/README.md

 # golang-service-template
-Basic golang api with MySql connection and unit tests
+Basic golang api with MySql connection and tests

 # this provide to create a docker container with mysql 8.0.23
 docker run --name TestDB \